 Husband of teacher killed in Uvalde shooting dies of heart attack, family says

-UVALDE, Tx. - Just two days after his wife was killed in a mass shooting, the husband of one of the victims died of a heart attack that relatives say was caused by grief.
+UVALDE, Tx. - Just two days after his wife was killed in a mass shooting at Robb Elementary, the husband of one of the victims died of a heart attack that relatives say was caused by grief.

-Joe Garcia was married to Irma Garcia, one of two fourth-grade teachers killed in the mass shooting that ended with 21 dead.
+Joe Garcia was married to Irma Garcia, one of two fourth-grade teachers killed in the shooting that left 21 dead, including 19 students.

 Joe's relatives said he collapsed in his home after bringing flowers to his wife's memorial Thursday morning.

+A photographer at KENS 5 captured the moment Garcia visited the memorial for the shooting victims Thursday morning.
+It's unknown how much time passed between that video being taken and his death.

 The Garcias were married for 24 years and had four children.